Voltron: Vehicle Team Voltron ("Voltron of the Near Universe"; Voltron I)

+This Voltron Force consists of fifteen members, divided into three teams of five, known respectively as the Land, Sea, and Air Teams.
+Each team is specialized in gathering data or fighting in their area of expertise.
+Each team can combine their vehicles into a bigger machine.
 When necessary, all fifteen vehicles combine to form the mighty Voltron.
-However, the Vehicle Team Voltron only had enough stored solar energy to operate for five minutes.
+However, the Vehicle Team Voltron only had enough stored energy to operate for five minutes at a time.

 In the toy line, this Voltron was referred to as Voltron I because it was set closest to Earth.